-A new group of local leaders has been appointed to serve the Gippsland Regional Partnership’s next term.
+A new group of local leaders has been appointed to serve the Mallee Regional Partnership’s next term.

 The Victorian Government established the nine Regional Partnerships in 2016 in recognition that local communities are best placed to understand their region’s challenges and opportunities.

-Members are appointed to serve four-year terms, meaning the inaugural Gippsland Regional Partnership committee’s tenure has come to an end.
+Committees are appointed to serve four-year terms, meaning the inaugural Mallee Regional Partnership committee’s tenure has come to an end.

-Following an extensive recruitment campaign Therese Tierney, Chair of Gippsland Primary Health Network, has been appointed Chair of the Gippsland Regional Partnership.
+Following an extensive recruitment campaign, Win Scott has been re-appointed Chair of the Mallee Regional Partnership.

-Ms Tierney will be joined by a diverse and high-calibre group drawn from sectors that include education, health, business, agriculture, manufacturing, social services, tourism, renewable energy, regional development and the arts.
-Other members include:
+Mrs Scott will be joined by a diverse and high-calibre group drawn from sectors that include education, health, business, agriculture, manufacturing, social services, tourism, renewable energy, regional development and the arts.

 These community members will be joined by local council CEOs, Regional Development Australia representatives and senior Victorian government officials.